- Regarding Goal 10

 -

-Facilitating participation in student clubs such as art, literary and sports clubs
+Facilitating participation in student clubs such as art, literary, and sports clubs

 -

-Participation in external events
+Participating in outdoor events

-Psychological services
+Psychological Services

 -